jerrybeanman/defendaman/readme.md

 - **Wizard**
 	- Wizards are the spell-based heavy hitters.
 		- Normal attack: Cast fireballs that applies a DOT(damage over time) to the target.
-		- Special ability-**ice age**:  Cast a large ice AOE(area of effect) that limits enemy movement and also buff ally's statuses.
+		- Special ability-**ice age**:  Casts a large ice AoE (Area of Effect)  that weakens enemies and strengthens allies.
+Disables enemy abilities while they are in the affected area

 		`[TODO:: Insert Wizard special ability screenshot here]`

 - **Aman**
-	- The player chosen to be the Aman receives some special abilities in addition to their chosen role.
-These unique abilities are essential to ensuring that a team is successful.
+	- The player chosen to be the Aman receives buff in both health and attack to make him stronger than the general normal player, allowing him to go head to head with any single player.
 	- The "Aman" player will also have a special glow around its character to indicate that he/she is the "Aman"

 		`*[TODO:: Insert Aman player screen shot here]*`